rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ```bash
 sudo wpanctl -I wpan0
 ```
-A command line to control/configure NCP appers as  “wpanctl:wpan0”
+A command line to control/configure NCP appers as  `wpanctl:wpan0`
 ```bash
 wpanctl:wpan0>
 ```
-4.Now by following NCP commands , we can configure the NCP.  “help” command will list the available commands.
+4.Now by following NCP commands , we can configure the NCP.  `help` command will list the available commands.
 ```bash
 Wpanctl:wpan0>help
 Commands: